-Annual Money-Weighted Rate of Return - For the years ended April 30, 2020 and 2019, the annual money-weighted rate of return on the pension plan investments, net of pension plan investment expense, was -2.35% and 4.62 percent, respectively.
+Annual Money-Weighted Rate of Return - For the years ended April 30, 2021 and 2020, the annual money-weighted rate of return on the pension plan investments, net of pension plan investment expense, was 30.32 percent and -2.35 percent, respectively.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.